Lucy Lawless

 Acting Career

-At the initial stage of her career, Lawless was given only small roles.
-In the early '90s, she appeared in the anthology series "The Ray Bradbury Theater," playing Liddy Barton, and then worked with Jon Voight and Sam Neill on the project "Rainbow Warrior."
+Early in her career, Lawless landed only small roles.
+In the early '90s, she appeared in the anthology series "The Ray Bradbury Theater" as Liddy Barton, then worked alongside Jon Voight and Sam Neill in "Rainbow Warrior."

-Soon, the actress was cast in the adventure fantasy "Hercules and the Amazon Women," where she played the villainous character Lysia.
-Afterward, she replaced a sick actress in the series "Hercules: The Legendary Journeys," transforming into the Amazon Xena.
-Her character became so popular that producers changed the original script, which had Xena dying.
+Soon after, she was cast in the adventure fantasy "Hercules and the Amazon Women" as the villainous Lysia.
+She then stepped in to replace an ailing actress in "Hercules: The Legendary Journeys," taking on the role of the Amazon warrior Xena.
+The character proved so popular that producers rewrote the original script to keep Xena alive.

-In 1995, Lawless received her first leading role in a series created specifically for her, transforming into the Amazon queen Xena in the eponymous project.
+In 1995, Lawless landed her first starring role in a series created specifically for her—"Xena: Warrior Princess," where she became the iconic Amazon queen.

 It's Rude to Stare - Xena: Warrior Princess

 Lawless performed almost all her stunts on set herself.
-Safety techniques were top-notch, and she did not get injured once in six years of filming, unlike during a night show where her Xena appeared on horseback.
-The organizers failed to consider that the animal was not accustomed to the spotlight and loud music: the horse stumbled and threw Lucy off.
-After a hip injury, the actress took nearly a year to recover, and then she started appearing in blockbuster films but in supporting roles.
+Safety protocols were excellent, and she never got injured during six years of filming—until a live show where Xena was supposed to appear on horseback.
+The organizers didn't account for the horse being spooked by bright lights and loud music—it stumbled and threw Lucy to the ground.
+After suffering a hip injury, she needed nearly a year to recover, then began appearing in blockbuster films—though only in supporting roles.

-Lawless's filmography includes "The X-Files" (super soldier Shannon McMahon), "Spider-Man" (punk rock girl), and "Boogeyman" (Tim's mother).
+Her filmography includes "The X-Files" (as super soldier Shannon McMahon), "Spider-Man" (as a punk rock girl), and "Boogeyman" (as Tim's mother).

 Lucy Lawless Interview - ROD Show (1996)